soniclavier/bigdata-notebook/about.md

 <img class="col one right" src="/img/prof_pic.jpg">

+<h1>Vishnu Viswanath</h1>
 <br/>
-	I am a Sr. BigData developer with 4.5 years work experience in Java.
+	I am Sr. BigData developer with 4.5 years work experience in Java.
 I have a considerable amount of experience in most of the BigData stacks.
 Currently I am interested in Apache Spark and Machine Learning.
 I also have proficient knowledge in Apache Storm, Kafka, Hadooop MapReduce, SOLR, Oozie, Flume, Pig, Hive, MongoDB and Hbase.

 <hr/>
 <br/>